Kyle Ocker is an award-winning, investigative, multimedia journalist and editor from Southern Iowa.

 In 2020, he claimed photographer of the year and reporter of the year honors by CNHI.

 In June 2020, he was appointed Group Editor to oversee the news teams at the Ottumwa Courier and Oskaloosa Herald, following the companies COVID-related mergers.

 Kyle has been active in his industry organizations including the Iowa Newspaper Association and was also a founding member of the Iowa Print Sports Writers Association, where he was elected as vice president officer.
-Beginning December 2018, he joined the Iowa Freedom of Information Council as a trustee of the board and in 2020 is serving as the council's first vice president.
+Beginning December 2018, he joined the Iowa Freedom of Information Council as a trustee of the board and in 2021 is serving as the president of the board of trustees.